Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: The Problem

 We would like an approximation factor that depends on $\ell_j$ instead of $u_j$ since the former is typically much smaller than the latter e.g. in student course allocation, the number of students required to offer a course is typically small whereas the maximum capacity of the course may be much larger.
-Therefore we construct a hypergraph $H$ such that the hyperedges corresponding to a platform $p_j$ have size $\ell_j$, thereby resulting in an approximation factor $O(\ell)$ where $\ell = \max_j{\ell_j}$.
-We pay a price in terms of violating the fairness constraints by a small factor.
+In order to get an improved approximation factor, we pay a price in terms of a slight violation of the fairness constraints.
+In the proof of Theorem~\ref{thm:prop-fair} below, we construct a hypergraph $H$ such that the hyperedges corresponding to a platform $p_j$ have size $\ell_j$, thereby resulting in an approximation factor $O(\ell)$ where $\ell = \max_j{\ell_j}$.

 \begin{proof}[Proof of Theorem~\ref{thm:prop-fair}]